Aliases for SMYD2 Gene

 GeneCards Summary for SMYD2 Gene

 SMYD2 (SET And MYND Domain Containing 2) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Chromatin organization.
+Among its related pathways are Regulation of TP53 Activity and Gene Expression.
 GO annotations related to this gene include p53 binding and protein-lysine N-methyltransferase activity.
-An important paralog of this gene is SMYD1.
+An important paralog of this gene is SMYD3.

 UniProtKB/Swiss-Prot for SMYD2 Gene